 - For an agreement committing WKU resources, the agreement must clearly state the responsible unit(s)* and how costs will be covered.

 *Responsible unit(s) must be listed as signatories.

-- For agreements involving the sharing or exchange of academic resources, students, faculty or staff, the following accreditation statement must be included for partnership with institutions not accredited by SACSCOC:
+- For agreements involving joint or dual academic awards, the following accreditation statement must be included for partnership with institutions not accredited by SACSCOC:

-Western Kentucky University is accredited by the Southern Association of Colleges and Schools' Commission on Colleges to award associate, baccalaureate, masters, specialist, and doctorate degrees.
-[Name of Partner Institution] is not accredited by the Commission on Colleges and the accreditation of Western Kentucky University does not extend to or include [name of Partner Institution] or its students.
-Although Western Kentucky University accepts certain course work in transfer toward a credential from [name of Partner Institution], or collaborates in other ways for generation of course credits or program credentials, other colleges and universities may or may not accept this work in transfer, even if it appears on a transcript from Western Kentucky University.
-This decision is made by the institution subsequently considering the possibility of accepting such credits.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call (404) 679-4500 for questions about the accreditation of Western Kentucky University.**
+Western Kentucky University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award [state degree levels].
+[Name of partner institution] is not accredited by SACS Commission on Colleges and the accreditation of Western Kentucky University does not extend to or include [name of partner institution] or its students.
+Further, although Western Kentucky University agrees to accept certain course work from [name of partner institution] to be applied toward an award from Western Kentucky University, that course work may not be accepted by other colleges or universities in transfer, even if it appears on a transcript from Western Kentucky University.
+The decision to accept course work in transfer from any institution is made by the institution considering the acceptance of credits or course work.

 NOTE: The omission of or alteration to any of the aforementioned items should be considered exceptional and requiring of approval.